mwilliams2014/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/02-creating-pages/01-creating-pages-intro.markdown

 **Link to URL:** Creates a link to any URL.
 This could be an external page or a link across Sites in the same Liferay instance.

+After selecting a page type, when creating a page, a category selector is displayed below the page Name field if a vocabulary is [required](/docs/7-2/user/-/knowledge_base/u/targeted-vocabularies).

 To the left, under Collections, you can choose to view the basic page types or a collection of page templates.
 By default, only *Global Templates* appears, but additional collections you create appear here as well.